nipraxis/nipraxis.github.io/index.md

 The Nipraxis team
 {: .mb-0 .fs-6 .text-grey-dk-000 }

-## Courses
+## Iterations

 1. [Spring 2022](spring-2022)

 <br>

-## About the class
+## About the course

-This is an online, but mostly live class on the theory and practice of brain imaging.
+This is an online, but mostly live course on the theory and practice of brain imaging.

-In particular, this is a full pilot for a course that will run in the Fall of 2022.
-Expect the pilot course to be a little rough round the edges, but otherwise complete and coherent.

 In order to work productively in imaging, you will need to be able to read and write simple code to manipulate images, move and modify files, and run analysis